 Secured inmates on their way to the yard

 Inmate guests are selected based on the applications that they send.
 We review each application carefully.
 A link to the application is located at the bottom of this page.
 To participate, guests should be in fairly good health both physically and mentally.
 Keeping the roleplay safe for all who attend is important.
 We screen the applicants in an attempt to make sure that that we don't have anyone who might be inappropriate, dangerous, or not mentally grounded in reality.
 In other words, in our jail, the bad guys are not invited.
-We prefer to play with good people who only want to pretend to be inmates.
 We welcome and encourage people of all genders, races, orientations, and religions to come jail roleplay.
 We love diversity.
 All applicants should read everything on this web page, including the rules of conduct, before sending an application.

 If you are invited to come, you should do the following to prepare for your visit.